vlatan/video-store/migrations/pickle_to_json/README.md

 1. Dump JUST the data we manipulated.
 2. Bring down the docker compose.
 3. Delete the postgres data volume.
-4. Uncomment the `./migrations:/docker-entrypoint-initdb.d` volume.
+4. Run the docker compose.
-5. Run the docker compose.
+5. Run the first migration which will create the tables from scratch.
 6. Copy the database dump into the docker container.
 7. Import/restore JUST the data.